 For tea drinkers, many people explore decaffeinated tea options.
 Here, leaves from the traditional tea plant Camellia sinensis, have undergone processing to remove the caffeine that is otherwise naturally present.
-However, decaffeinated tea contains caffeine as this process does not fully remove all traces.
-Typically, decaf teas may contain around 2mg per cup which is lower than around 30-50mg found in a black tea.
+However, decaf tea is not completely caffeine free.
+In fact, decaf tea contains caffeine as this process does not fully remove all traces.
+Typically, decaf teas can contain around 2mg per cup which is lower than around 30-50mg found in a black tea.
 So even with decaffeinate tea-drinkers may still find that they could still suffer from caffeine side effects on their health.
-Also, less commonly known, there is caffeine in a cup of green tea so what options do consumers have to completely remove caffeine from their diet?
+Also, less commonly known, there is caffeine in a cup of green tea.
+So what options do consumers have to completely remove caffeine from their diet?

-What are the natural alternatives that are completely caffeine free?
+What are natural teas are completely caffeine free?

 One example is the rooibos tea which is naturally sweet and aromatic, grown in the Western Cape Cederberg Mountain region of South Africa as the shrub/plant.
 Rooibos is mainly sold in a fermented form which gives a reddish/brown colouring to the rooibos leaves, but can be bought in the unfermented green form which is even higher in antioxidant levels.